cloudify-cosmo/getcloudify.org/guide/3.1/installation-bootstrapping.md

 {%note title=Note%}

-Ths *install-plugins* functionality only works if you running from within a virtualenv.
+Ths *install-plugins* functionality only works if you are running from within a virtualenv.
-If this is not the case, installing plugin will require sudo permissions and can be done like so:
+If this is not the case, installing plugins will require sudo permissions and can be done like so:

 {% highlight sh %}
 cfy local create-requirements -o requirements.txt -p /path/to/manager/blueprint/file